 This “bigger container” plays a role in both mutuality and awakening.
 One perspective on awakening is recognizing, identifying with, the witnessing/holding Self.

 So the Fifth Rite connects us to the mystical side of the path.
 As in many traditions around the world, here its understood that the encoding of humans’ full potential has come from the heavens.
-The “upward” energy may be represented by a single Creator/Deity, or be energies from the stars, or by visitors from outside our solar system.
+The “upward” energy may be represented by a single Creator/Deity, or as energies "from the stars" (which in every tradition correlate to archetypal forces of Nature), or by visitors from outside our solar system.

 When we receive this transmission, we are enlivening, waking up, the inner masculine in each of us... our ability to connect with the divine, to take in and acknowledge the most rarefied cognitions.
 The truths recorded in every culture’s scriptures have come through some human being’s higher cognitive powers.
 We begin to awaken and feed those powers in ourselves.
 We open to our capacity to distinguish deeper truths and to find their usefulness in our lives.